 My careeer at SG was multifaceted.
 I started out as as a hostess and buser, before begging to work in the kitchen (almost exclusively male back then).
 In the kitchen, I began as a dough roller before mastering salads.
 After what seemed like eternity, I was trained on the regular pizza line before I finally moved to the wood oven.
 I learned to make delicious appetizers, pizzas and baked pasta dishes.
 Not only was making the food fun, but keeping the oven and fire at appropriate cooking temps and learning to rotate the food so it cooked evenly and never burned was a challenge.
 Once I had the hang of it, I was hooked.
 For perspective, I left SG to open my own place in 2000 and haven’t cooked in that oven since.
 In all the world and out of all the ovens I’ve cooked in, that one is still my favorite.

 I’ve always made pizza at home and dreamed of having my own wood oven one day.
 Well, friends, that day is coming.
 Last summer, I extended and expanded my back patio.
 I added a dining area that’s covered by a pergola.
 I added tons of landscaping and even a permanent brick barbecue.
-My eldest son, Franky is a champion charcoal barbecuer and had been dying for one.
+My elder son, Franky is a champion charcoal barbecuer and had been dying for one.
 We researched, watched a bunch of how-to videos and did it.
 The grill and prep areas exceeded our expectations and Franky barbecued all summer.

 As our confidence as budding brick-layers increased, we decided that we’d make plans for a pizza oven.
 Alas, by the time we started, summer had turned to fall and it quickly got too cold for us to complete BUT we did get half the base built.
 Our midwestern forecast shows some 60 degree weather in the upcoming days and we’ll be back at it.
 Stay tuned for progress photos.